1996 Gangneung submarine infiltration incident

-The 1996 Gangneung submarine infiltration incident began on 18 September 1996, near the South Korean city of Gangneung when North Koreans abandoned their grounded submarine, and hid within the city resulting in 49 day long manhunt for the belligerents.
+The 1996 Gangneung submarine infiltration incident began on 18 September 1996 near the South Korean city of Gangneung when North Koreans abandoned their grounded submarine and hid within the city, resulting in a 49-day manhunt for the belligerents.

 The incident was one of the more serious instances of North Korean espionage involving the Reconnaissance Bureau (reconnaissance team and 22nd Squadron of the Maritime Department of the Reconnaissance Bureau).
-The raid was launched by North Korean armed spies to assassinate the President of South Korea, Kim Young-sam, during his visit to Chuncheon, on 5 October 1996.
+The raid was launched by North Korean armed spies to assassinate the President of South Korea, Kim Young-sam, during his visit to Chunchon, on 5 October 1996.

 Months after the start of the incident North Korea issued a rare apology for the events and ensuing loss of life.

 Landing

-On 15 September 1996, a North Korean Sang-O-class submarine landed a three-person special operations reconnaissance team on the east coast of South Korea near Jeongdongjin, 20 km south-east of Gangneung, Gangwon-do.
+On 15 September 1996, a North Korean Sang-O-class submarine landed a three-person special operations reconnaissance team on the east coast of South Korea near Jeongdongjin, 20 km south-east of Gangneung, Kangwon Province.
 Their mission was to spy on the naval installations in the area and then return.
 However, the larger mission was the assassination of South Korean President Kim Young-sam.
 The "reconnaissance team" alongside the submarine was to help drop off the "assassination" team, survey government facilities, and return.
-The "assassination team" was to assassinate president Kim Young-sam at Chuncheon, a nearby city.
+The "assassination team" was to assassinate president Kim Young-sam at Chunchon, a nearby city.
 President Kim was planning to visit Chuncheon to open a national sports event to be held on 7 October.

 The submarine made a failed attempt to collect the team on the 16th and returned the following day.
 On the 17th it ran aground in the attempt, and all efforts to free her were unsuccessful.

 The crew then decided to destroy the sensitive equipment in the submarine by starting a fire inside.
-They then split up in several groups unnoticed until one group was soon spotted by a local taxi driver around 1:00 AM who became suspicious by their clothing and behavior and alerted the authorities, who quickly mobilized.
+They then split up in several groups unnoticed until one group was spotted at around 1:00 a.m. by a taxi driver.
+Suspicious of their clothing and behavior, the taxi driver alerted the authorities, who quickly mobilized.